Something like a memo about installing Kali Linux 2024.2 and recovering passwords with John the Ripper

 install

-Once it starts up as a virtual machine, basically all you have to do is follow the prompts according to the steps below.
+Once it starts up as a virtual machine, you basically just follow the prompts below.

 It's a GUI, so it's very easy.